smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ..
 TODO: Add snippets for how we are calling the service with the client

-While this application is incredibly simple, it shows how easily you can integrate a smithy-generated client into an application that runs in the browser.
+While this application is incredibly simple, it shows how to integrate a smithy-generated client with an application running in the browser.
 ..
 TODO: maybe another sentence on takeaways

 Making a Change (Optional)